 - up to $2,500 in the form or a non-repayable grant

-- the grant portion will assist the entrepreneur to establish a financial record keeping system (cloud based, software, or outsourcing)
+- the grant portion will assist the entrepreneur to establish a bookkeeping system (cloud-based, software, or outsourcing)

 - 0% equity requirement